moongoldpk/Predicting-Customer-Churn-in-the-Telecom-Industry-Using-Machine-Learning-Algorithms/README.md

 - **Electronic check** payment method is a red flag

 ## How to Run
-1. Clone this repository
-2. Install dependencies: `pip install -r requirements.txt`
-3. Open the notebook: `Customer Churn Prediction Project.ipynb`
+.
+Open the notebook: `Customer Churn Prediction Project.ipynb`

 ##  Files
 - `Customer Churn Prediction Project.ipynb` - Full analysis and modelling pipeline